Media Delaware County Guide

 History:

-Three hundred years ago, William Penn sold a parcel of land in central Delaware County that became known as Media, which derives from “middle” in Latin.
-A courthouse was built in 1851, and soon Philadelphians were vacationing and moving to this planned suburb.
+Three hundred years ago, William Penn sold a parcel of land in central Delaware County called Media, which derives from “middle” in Latin.
+A courthouse was built in 1851, and soon, Philadelphians were vacationing and moving to this planned suburb.
 Many of the Victorian homes still stand, as do buildings that—then and now—house first-floor businesses below the upstairs apartments.
-This and earlier eras are evident in the house for Providence Friends Quaker Meeting (whose members actively participated in the Underground Railroad), Media Presbyterian Church, the Media Armory and several historic homes such as Cooper House, Hillhurst and the 260-year-old Minshall House.
+This and earlier eras are evident in the house for Providence Friends Quaker Meeting (whose members actively participated in the Underground Railroad), Media Presbyterian Church, the Media Armory, and several historic homes such as Cooper House, Hillhurst, and the 260-year-old Minshall House.
 Additionally, a Philadelphia-bound trolley still runs through town on lines laid in 1890.

-State Street is speckled with 19th-century office buildings and a natural history museum.
-Most of the shopping and dining happens on State Street, with a few spurs reaching out into perpendicular streets.
+State Street is dotted with 19th-century office buildings and a natural history museum.
+Most shopping and dining happens on State Street, with a few spurs reaching out into perpendicular streets.

 Arts & Culture: